natcap/invest.users-guide/source/stormwater.rst

     - **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding lucode value in this column.*

-    - **is_impervious** (only required if **Adjust retention ratios** is checked: Binary value indicating whether each LULC class is directly-connected impervious (enter 1 for yes, 0 for no).
+    - **is_connected** (only required if **Adjust retention ratios** is checked: Binary value indicating whether each LULC class is directly-connected impervious (enter 1 for yes, 0 for no).
 This is used to adjust the retention coefficients for nearby pixels.

     For each soil group :math:`x` in **A, B, C, D**: